-The financial statements cover Paragon Care Limited as a Group consisting of Paragon Care Limited ('Company' or 'parent entity') and the entities it controlled at the end of, or during, the year.
+The financial statements cover Paragon Care Limited as a Group consisting of Paragon Care Limited ('Company', 'parent entity' or 'Paragon Care') and the entities it controlled at the end of, or during, the year.
 Paragon Care Limited and its subsidiaries together are referred to in these financial statements as the 'Group'.
 The financial statements are presented in Australian dollars, which is Paragon Care Limited's functional and presentation currency.